MK Safeguarding Board 2017 Conference: ‘Tackling Exploitation: Safeguarding Children and Adults in Milton Keynes’

-The Milton Keynes Safeguarding Children Board (MKSCB) has a statutory responsibility to ensure that appropriate training on safeguarding and promoting the welfare of children and young people is provided in Milton Keynes in order to meet local needs.
+The Milton Keynes Safeguarding Board (MKSB) has a statutory responsibility to ensure that appropriate training on safeguarding and promoting the welfare of children and young people is provided in Milton Keynes in order to meet local needs.
 This includes single-agency training and inter-agency training.

-The MKSCB Learning and Development Strategy can be accessed by clicking here
+The MKSB Learning and Development Strategy can be accessed by clicking here

 In order to continue to provide safeguarding training, the Milton Keynes Safeguarding Board (MKSB) has agreed to introduce a charging policy for attendance at training events from 1 April 2017.
 The policy outlines the charges for training events, as well as the charges for late cancellations and non-attendance.